consp1racy/android-support-preference/README.md

 If you'll be using the `RingtonePreference` your app needs to request the `android.permission.READ_EXTERNAL_STORAGE` permission in its manifest.
-<s>If for some reason you cannot do this,
-use `android.preference.RingtonePreference`which will use the system dialog.</s>

 ### Handling PreferenceScreen icons